HollyStraley/week1/final_version.md

 The assistant did well with understanding the subject itself and knowing what additional inputs I was looking for.

 I did need to clarify and adjust what specific format I needed (ex.
 3 sentence paragraph).

+What I changed - I expanded the following sentence "My name is Holly, and I live in Pennsylvania with my husband and our 2 dogs.
+I am currently a student at JHU Carey Business School and I work for a large manufacturing company.
+In my free time, I enjoy completely craft projects such as making cups and pens.
+I'm also an official on Newburg borough council and have been taking various classes regarding public safety and zoning to better our small community."

+I changed it because it was vague and I didn't think the last orginal sentence was complete, and so I added more information and decided to not keep it as-is.